 One challenge I have is knowing how to evaluate labs properly.
 In writing my new lab manual, I am setting up rubrics for each lab.
 The ultimate goal is for this manual to be used by all instructors across the chemistry department at our community college, so they need to have a consistent grading system.
 Writing these rubrics has been challenging.

 Every October I get excited; not as much for halloween, but rather for Mole Day!
 I have been a member of the National Mole Day Foundation (NMDF) since the beginning of my career and enjoy celebrating with my students.
 My first year of teaching we (the chemistry classes) hosted a Chemistry Carnival.
-My students did demonstrations for the elementary and middle
+My students did demonstrations for the

 Teaching is so collaborative!
 That's why periodically I will interview a fellow instructor and post the questions and answers here.
 It benefits all of us when we discuss what works, what doesn't, and how we can improve.
 This month's feature is Sharon Geyer from Pomfret School in Connecticut.